MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 You can use existing sensor data to enhance Places Analytics reports by combining the actual usage with the intended usage of a customer’s conference rooms and buildings.
 Microsoft Places supports binary occupancy (motion), people count, badge, and Wi-Fi data types.

 ## Prerequisites

-> [!NOTE]
-> Connected Workplace is an opt-in feature.
+- Connected Workplace is an advanced feature.
 For more information, see [Opt in to the Microsoft Places Public Preview](opt-in-places-preview.md).

-You must do the following before using the Connected Workplace:

 - Create buildings and floors.
 - Enable Places Analytics.